JuttaAliisa/Aliica/README.md

 ### Fixed bugs

 - The only bug found during the project was "The element button must not appear as a descendant of the a element."
 This bug was fixed.
 The developer had no idea this was not valid HTML and the buttons were actually working before the fix.
+- Some Javascript was necessary to use to quick fix this and the fix is not perfect, but the page was styled using buttons and there was not enough time to rewrite the whole code aroun a-element, the fix is in place until further notice.

 ![thebug](assets/pictures/thebug.png)